dschmenk/PLASMA/README.md

 next
 ```

 An optional stepping value can be used to change the default iteration step from 1 to something else.
-Always use a positive value; when iterating using `downto`, the step value will be subtracted from the current value.
+Always use a positive integral value; when iterating using `downto`, the step value will be subtracted from the current value.

 #### WHILE/LOOP